joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 2. Not only `string template` can be named `template`, reusable functions can be called `template` also.

 In order not to have doubts, I explain it specifically: The `template` and `sub template` in `jsx-sfc` are reusable, their responsibilities are limited to returning `JSX.Element` type and support TS type safe, so I called them `template`.
 There are also other projects that use `template` as JSX related APIs(such as [monobase](https://github.com/framer/monobase#styled-components)).

+### Why the component function be capitalized

+We know that in the world of React, functions that start with capital letters are defined as components, and the React ecosystem tools(e.g. Eslint) will be the same standard.
+So the `jsx-sfc` also follows this standard, it can adapt to the existing ecosystem tools only in this way.

 <!-- todo: ts limitation based -->